BEagle1984/silverback/docs/_docs/0-introduction/001-architecture.md

 2 | When the entities are saved 1 or more events are published 3 | Some other services subscribe to such events and perform some extra work (that may lead to other events being published and so on)
-4 | The outbound connector catches the messages to relay them to the message broker 5 | A producer is used to publish the messages to a Kafka topic 6 | The messages are published to Kafka
+4 | The outbound connector catches the messages to relay them to the message broker 5 | A producer is used to publish the messages to a topic/queue/exchange 6 | The messages are published to the message broker
 7 | Another microservices is consuming the topic and receives the messages 8 | The consumer forwards the messages to the inbound connector 9 | The messages are relayed to the internal message bus